So you’ve decided to build a home gym? That’s great!

 I’d recommend bumper plates, since they are coated in rubber and will keep you from damaging your floor and pissing off your landlord.

-CAP currently has a few bumper plates that are still available.
+CAP currently has a few bumper plates that are good quality.

-Also, you can go with some plain metal weights, since they can still be bought online.
+Also, you can go with some plain metal weights.

 #17) A Bench